 Figure 7.1.
-Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity through leisuretime aerobic activity: United States, 1997-March 2012
+Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity through leisure-time aerobic activity: United States, 1997-September 2012

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-March 2012, Sample Adult Core component.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-September 2012, Sample Adult Core component.

-- In early 2012, 48.2% (95% confidence interval = 46.53%-49.79%) of U.S. adults aged 18 and over met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity), which was higher than the early 2011 estimate of 45.8%. - The annual percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity) was lowest in 1998 (40.3%) and highest in 2011 (48.4%).
+- For January-September 2012, 50.4% (95% confidence interval = 49.34%-51.43%) of U.S. adults aged 18 and over met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity).
+This was higher than, but not significantly different from, the January-September 2011 estimate of 49.0%. - The annual percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity) was lowest in 1998 (40.3%) and highest in 2011 (48.4%).

 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • Estimates in this figure are limited to leisure-time physical activity only.
 This measure reflects an estimate of leisure-time aerobic activity motivated by the 2008 federal Physical Activity Guidelines for Americans, which are being used for Healthy People 2020 Objectives (3).
 The 2008 guidelines refer to any kind of aerobic activity, not just leisure-time aerobic activity, so the leisure-time aerobic activity estimates in this figure may underestimate the percentage of adults who met the 2008 guidelines for aerobic activity.
-This figure presents the percentage of adults who met the 2008 guidelines for aerobic activity.
-This figure presents the percentage of adults perform at least 150 minutes a week of moderate-intensity aerobic physical activity, or 75 minutes a week of vigorous-intensity aerobic physical activity should be performed in episodes of at least 10 minutes, and preferably it should be spread throughout the week.
-The 2008 guidelines were applied to leisure-time activity data back to 1997 to derive the aerobic activity estimates in this figure the aerobic activity estimates in this figure the aerobic activity estimates in this figure.
-The analyses excluded persons with unknown physical activity participation (about 3% of respondents each year). • See Technical Notes for more details.
+This figure presents the percentage of adults who met the 2008 federal guidelines for aerobic activity.
+The 2008 federal guidelines recommend that for substantial health benefits, adults perform at least 150 minutes a week of moderate-intensity aerobic physical activity, or 75 minutes a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
+The 2008 guidelines state that aerobic activity should be performed in episodes of at least 10 minutes, and preferably it should be spread throughout the week.
+The 2008 guidelines were applied to leisure-time activity data back to 1997 to derive the aerobic activity estimates in this figure, allowing trend analysis. • The analyses excluded persons with unknown physical activity participation (about 3% of respondents each year). • See Technical Notes for more details.

 Figure 7.2.
-Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity through leisuretime aerobic activity, by age group and sex: United States, January- March 2012
+Percentage of adults aged 18 and over who met the 2008 federal physical activity guidelines for aerobic activity through leisure-time aerobic activity, by age group and sex: United States, January-September 2012

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-March 2012, Sample Adult Core component.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-September 2012, Sample Adult Core component.

-- As age increased, the percentage of men and women who met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity) decreased. - For adults aged 18-24 and 65-74, women were less likely than men to meet the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity).
+- As age increased, the percentage of men and women who met the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity) decreased. - For adults of all age groups, women were less likely than men to meet the 2008 federal physical activity guidelines for aerobic activity (based on leisure-time activity).